ibm-cloud-docs/hardware-firewall-shared/about.md

 **Throughput:** 10Mbps, 100Mbps, 1000Mbps, or 2000Mbps

-It is required that the throughput of Hardware Firewall (Shared) instance match the Uplink speed of the Server the firewall is being added to.
+It is required that the throughput of Hardware Firewall (Shared) instance match the uplink speed of the server the firewall is being added to.